zj6882917/aakinshin.net/en/_posts/dotnet/stopwatch.md

 }
 ```

-As you can see, frequency of `Stopwatch` in Mono is a const (10'000'000).
+As you can see, the frequency of `Stopwatch` in Mono is a const (10'000'000).
 For some historical reasons, this `Stopwatch` uses the same tick value (`100ns`) as the `DateTime`.

 Now let's look at the internal implementation.